sturdy-robot/liquiscrape/README.md

 At one point I plan on introducing more data to each file, making it more compatible with eSM, and eSM will be able to generate a lot of things from these files.

+## Running

+There is some confusion in these files.

+Run `main.py` to get the players.

+`main_team.py` doesn't work quite right.

+`attempt.py` uses the files generated in `main.py` to get the `teams.json`.

+`try_teams.py` is a new way to get the teams from one of the liquipedia pages.

 # License

 ```